 Oral surgery near you is usually the only way to remove these teeth.
-Some indications that you may experience as they try to grow in are:
+Some indications that you may experience as they try to grow are:

 Dentists trained in surgery can also perform surgical tooth extractions when necessary.
-Of the millions of extractions dentists perform every year, many are surgical extractions because teeth break due to decay, falls, or chewing on non-food objects.
+Of the millions of extractions dentists perform yearly, many are surgical extractions because teeth break due to decay, falls, or chewing on non-food objects.

-Our dentists can take care of these extractions in their offices instead of referring you to surgeons.
-If you need oral surgery for these reasons or others, call Heavenly Smiles Dentist to book an appointment to have your smile fixed surgically.
+Our dentists can take care of these extractions in their offices instead of referring you to dental surgeons.
+If you need oral surgery for these reasons or others, call Heavenly Smiles Dentist to book an appointment to surgically fix your smile.